DragonPlayerX/FriendLocations/README.md

 ## Features

 Adds a new UI page where you can see all your online friends you could join listed by instances.
 (Basically like the VRChat Website)
-World Images and Player Names are clickable and points to the corresponding info page.
+- World Images and Player Names are clickable and points to the corresponding info page
+- Shows Instance Type, Region and Publish State of the worlds
+- UI Color can be auto adjusted to the rest of VRChat UI
+- Borders can be showed around players to see them better

 The button to access the menu is on the social page at the top of screen.